Tommy Widdrington: Personal life

 Widdrington celebrated his goal for Port Vale against Brentford on 24 October 2000 with five bottles of Budweiser and subsequently crashed his BMW into a set of traffic lights in Hanley early the following morning.
 He was charged with refusing to take part in police drink-driving tests and entered a Guilty plea.
 He was banned from driving for 12 months and given a £500 fine.

 Widdrington married Candice (née Arcon), whom he met as a teenager; the couple have two sons and a daughter.
 Their eldest son Kai is a professional dancer on Strictly Come Dancing.
 Their younger son Theo turned professional at Portsmouth in April 2017.

-On 27 November 2024, Widdrington was taken to hospital having falling ill, tests revealing that he had suffered two strokes.
+On 27 November 2024, Widdrington was taken to hospital having fallen ill, tests revealing that he had suffered two strokes.